-- Applies the Nursing Process while modeling critical thinking to assist individuals, families, and groups in the promotion, maintenance and restoration of optimum health. - Incorporates knowledge of developmental, biological, psychological, sociological, cultural, spiritual and economic factors in the provision of care. - Communicates effectively with individuals, families and other health team members. - Assume responsibility for personal, professional, and educational development. - Practices within the legal and ethical framework of nursing. - Incorporates technical resources for the improvement of nursing practice. - Demonstrates quantitative reasoning skills in nursing practice.
+- Applies the Nursing Process while modeling clinical judgement to assist culturally diverse individuals, families, and groups in the promotion, maintenance and restoration of optimum health. - 2.
+Communicates effectively with individuals, families and other health team members. - 3.
+Practices within the legal and ethical framework of nursing. - 4.
+Incorporates technical resources for the improvement of nursing practice. - 5.
+Demonstrates quantitative reasoning skills in nursing practice.